wintechis/ldp-desc/README.md

 ## Run

+The script `dist/src/index.js` reads RDF in Turtle syntax from stdin and outputs HTML to stdout.
 To create an HTML document from an RDF description, run the following command.
-The script `dist/src/index.js` reads RDF in Turtle syntax from stdin and outputs HTML to stdout.

     $ cat desc/msds-api.ttl | node dist/src/index.js > desc/msds-api.html

-The `desc/msds-api.ttl` file contains descriptions of individual HTTP requests.
+The `desc/msds-api.ttl` file contains descriptions of individual HTTP request/response pairs or HTTP request/response templates.

     :READ-hostname-200
         rdfs:label "Retrieve information about /msds/{hostname}/" ;